 Whether you’re under ASC 842, IFRS 16, or both, the underlying math — PV of payments, amortization waterfall, ROU asset rollforward — is the same.
 The difference is in presentation and classification.

 The ASC 842 Lease Accounting Workbook is structured around US GAAP but the amortization math and journal entry logic is compatible with IFRS 16 as well.
-Operating leases can be treated with the finance lease tab if needed for IFRS reporting.

 $97, one time.
 No subscription.
 Get it here →